-A creamy roasted garlic soup recipe with hearty chunks of chicken.
-The perfect winter warm up meal!
+Roasted garlic soup with hearty chunks of chicken.
+This low carb chicken soup recipe makes the perfect winter warm up meal!

 I feel as though I have gained a much greater understanding of the lack of personal hygiene in centuries gone by, particularly in the winter months.
 It has been so chilly here in New England lately, I’ve been tempted to sew myself into some winter-weight long underwear and not take them off until the first signs of spring.
 Whenever I have to dig myself out of my mountain of warm blankets in the morning, I am struck by how warm the jammies that I am wearing are, and how cold the clothes are that I have to put on for the day.
 Just imagine in the 17th, 18th, 19th centuries, prior to central heating, how nice that warm layer of woolen long underwear would be, how it would provide a buffer against the chilly undressing and re-dressing in the early morn.
 Sure, you might be a little stinky come April, but you wouldn’t have had the torture of putting on cold jeans in the early morning hours!